 No wonder sellers hunt down those bad reviews!

-Lucky for you, in this article I present you the steps and solutions to follow to make sure that you avoid receiving negative feedback, increase the chances to delete negative reviews, and even improving overal positive feedback.
+Lucky for you, in this article, I present the steps and solutions to ensure you avoid receiving negative feedback, increase the chances of deleting negative reviews, and even improve overall positive feedback.

 Let’s dive in!

 88% of online consumers trust online reviews as much as personal testimonies.
 The same statistic also found that 31% of consumers are more likely to spend on a brand with plenty of positive ratings from multiple customers.

 As an Amazon seller, having an in-depth knowledge of removing bad reviews on Amazon brings plenty of advantages.

 Let’s take a look at the different steps to take.